Bellbird (TV series)

 Bellbird is an Australian soap opera serial broadcast in primetime by the ABC created and co-written by Barbara Vernon, it screened for 10 seasons between 1967 and 1977, and spanned 1,697 episodes.
-The series centered around the residents of the small fictional Victorian rural township of the series title.
+The series centered on the residents of the small fictional Victorian rural township of the series title.

 Bellbird has the distinction of being the longest-running soap opera/serial ever produced by the ABC.
 It ended the same year as commercial broadcast series Number 96 and The Box, which had run for six and four years respectively.

 Production and broadcasting

-The series was produced by the ABC at there Ripponlea Studios in Melbourne, with the opening titles filmed at nearby Daylesford.
-Bellbird screened from 28 August 1967 to 23 December 1977 and although it was not Australia's first television serial (the first was Network Seven's Autumn Affair), it was the first successful soap opera and even spawned a feature film and tie-in novel.
+The series was produced by the ABC at their Ripponlea Studios in Melbourne, with the opening titles filmed at nearby Daylesford.
+Bellbird screened from 28 August 1967 to 23 December 1977 and, although it was not Australia's first television serial (the first was Network Seven's Autumn Affair), it was the first successful soap opera and even spawned a feature film and tie-in novel.

 The show's ratings were modest but it had a devoted following, especially in rural Australia, akin to the ABC's long-running radio drama Blue Hills.
 During most of its 10-year production run, 15-minute episodes of Bellbird screened from Monday to Thursday nights, leading in to the 7:00 pm evening news bulletin.
 In 1976, the series was screened as a single one-hour episode each week, before switching to three half-hour instalments per week during its final season.